Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Updated: Russian translation (by Topden)
 - Fixed: Some functions which were supposed to run on both, server or a headless client, still were exiting on a headless client
 - Added: Enemy AI now also can call in CAS strikes
+- Fixed: Some items were missing when using mods and in ranked mode

 3.99o
 - Added: Chinese translation (by CHL198011)